Social Event Management Procedures (SEMP)

 - Provide an enjoyable atmosphere conducive to positive social interaction.

 - When alcohol is present, model responsible alcohol use.

 - Decrease legal liability for students, organizations and Dartmouth College.

 All students and sponsoring organizations must comply with federal, state, local laws, and regulations concerning the service of alcohol at all times, including at members-only events.
 Students and sponsoring organizations must also fully observe the Dartmouth College Student Alcohol Policy.

 SEMP Training will introduce students to risk management, social host liability and college policies.
 Through this presentation participants will be able to identify potential risks and gain knowledge of the Dartmouth College Social Event Management Procedures.
-Groups of students rather than individual bookings are preferred.
 Scheduled dates are listed here.
 Please contact Sam Waltemeyer for more information.

-SEMP Training Part 2 takes places in individual houses or event spaces on campus.
-Please contact Sam Waltemeyer to schedule SEMP Part 2 training for your individual chapter or college organization.
+SEMP Training may also be held in individual houses or event spaces on campus.
+Please contact Sam Waltemeyer to schedule SEMP training for your individual chapter or college organization.